 To enrol onto an apprenticeship programme you need to be employed with a contract of employment.
 If you have an employer lined up or are already employed please contact our Apprenticeship Team on 01273 892127 or via email.

 If you are an employer and would like to recruit or enrol an existing employee onto an apprenticeship please contact our Business Services team on 01273 892127 or via email.

 - You will have access to the latest equipment and technology and tutors / work coaches with over 20+ years’ experience of working in the sector

 - Opportunities to enter national climbing competitions.

-- Discounts on a suite of college courses e.g. Level 2 Award in the Safe use of Pesticides.
+- Discount on LandPro Training suite of qualifications and assessments e.g. Level 2 Award in the Safe use of Pesticides.